MIT-Tab/mittab-deploy/README.md

 # Installation and Running

 This application requires you to have docker and docker-compose installed.
-You can also run it via virtualenv locally, but it will require you to install & set up redis.
+You can also run it via virtualenv locally.
+You will need the AWS credentials to test this.
+Email me.

 To run: